 Composer and improviser Christopher Adler will join Supeena Insee Adler.
-Dr. Adler is a professor of Music and director of Asian Studies at the University of San Diego.
+Dr. Christopher Adler is a professor of music and director of Asian studies at the University of San Diego.
 He is the world’s leading innovator in contemporary concert music for the khaen, the bamboo free-reed mouth organ of Laos and Northeast Thailand.
-With his ongoing project New Musical Geographies, he has promoted the instrument by commissioning and recording new works by composers from around the world.
+Through his ongoing project New Musical Geographies, he has promoted the khaen by commissioning and recording new works for the instrument by composers from around the world.
 In 2020, he released Triangulations: New music for khaen, volume one, the first compact disc dedicated to contemporary khaen composition.
-His works have been released on many labels including Tzadik and Innova, and his performances on labels including Centaur and Vienna Modern Masters.
+Dr. Adler’s works have been released on many labels, including Tzadik and Innova, and his performances can be heard on labels such as Centaur and Vienna Modern Masters.

 Health and Safety

 The Center for World Music follows Mingei’s Visitors Guidelines.
 Masks are encouraged but not required.

 Financial support was provided by the City of San Diego Commission for Arts and Culture.

 Become a Sponsor